ISISComputingGroup/ibex_developers_manual/McLennan-motors.md

 ## getting debug output/information

 console to IOC and type `dbior` for basic information.
-For extended information pass a higher report level to dbior e.g. `dbior * 1` (you need the * as the first argument is the driver name and the second the debug level)
+For extended information pass a higher report level to dbior e.g. `dbior drvPM304 1` (the `drvPM304` is the mclennan driver name and restricts details to just that, the second argument is the debug level.
+You can use `*` instead of `drvPM304` but will then get extended details for `asyn` and other loaded drivers too)

 ## converting values from labview